 However, once we zoom in on Earth, things are different—borders divide us.

 Throughout his upbringing, Garan was taught to fight against the Soviet Union.
-He had also been a fighter pilot whilst stationed in West Germany during the Cold War, before the fall of the Berlin wall.
 Back then, he operated in a two-dimensional world—the Americans vs. the Russians.

 Even today, we operate in the two-dimensional landscape of nation-states (fig. 2), with corporations and political parties competing over resources and fighting over ideologies.